Fibroid Symptoms

 Can Fibroids Cause Pelvic & Back Pain?

+Yes, persistent pelvic pain and back pain are common complaints amongst women with fibroids, and one of the leading reasons that women seek treatment for their fibroids.
 Although uterine fibroids aren’t life threatening, the symptoms of fibroids can be a major drag on quality of life.
-Persistent pelvic pain is a common complaint amongst women with fibroids, and one of the leading reasons that women seek treatment for their fibroids.
 Fibroids may also press on the sciatic nerve, causing sciatic nerve pain that can radiate down the leg.

 Variations in the number of fibroids, fibroid size, and fibroid location can cause a variety of pain patterns that differ from person to person [2,4,5].
 These include: